 The AMC Arrhythmias is a mixed choir of students and faculty members from all over the Anschutz Medical Campus.
 We perform a wide variety of music and accept members of all skill levels.
 The Arrhythmias rehearse weekly and typically perform 4-5 times each year, including a performance at the Donor Memorial Ceremony in the spring.

-The Benjamin Rush Society aims to unite medical students, residents, fellows, and doctors across the political spectrum who believe the doctor-patient relationship is sacred and central to effective medical care.
-We believe medicine is best served when practitioners have the liberty to serve their patients as they've been training, rather than being controlled by a third party or government.
+The Benjamin Rush Institute aims to unite medical students, residents, fellows, and doctors across the political spectrum — as well as members of the general public — who believe the doctor-patient relationship is sacred and central to effective medical care.
+We believe medicine is best served when practitioners have the liberty to serve their patients, rather than being controlled by a third party or government.
 The proper role of government is to protect this freedom, not to diminish it.
-The BRS serves this purpose by bringing in guest speakers, hosting debates and connecting students to resources.

 Website: Main CMS Site